-Citibank follows IFRS9 compliant approach for ECL reserve requirement.
+Citi follows IFRS9 compliant approach for ECL reserve requirement.
 Stagewise balances is considered using the Staging rules and cool off period in line with CB UAE guidelines.
-For General provisions (Stage 1 and 2), PD is calculated as forward looking 12 months ECL for stage 1, while for stage Stage2 Citi is considering 100% balances less 12 month forward looking recoveries.
-For specific Provisions (Stage 3), ECL is considered as 100% of balances less 12 month forward looking recoveries.
+For General provisions (Stage 1 and 2), ECL is calculated as forward looking 12 months PD and LGD for stage 1 while for Stage 2 Citi is considering 100% balances less 12 month forward looking recoveries.
+For specific Provisions (stage 3), PD is considered as 100% balances less 12 month forward looking recoveries.

 For consumer portfolios, restructuring is anything where there is a change in the original terms and conditions of the contract like payment term, tenor or restructuring the entire due after forgiving full or part of the interest due of the customer into Equated Monthly Instalments.
-This is not applicable as consumer portfolio for UAE is to individual borrowers and not having any specific affinity to any industry.
+Amounts of impaired exposures (according to the definition used by the bank for accounting purposes) and related allowances and write-offs, broken down by geographical areas and industry is not applicable as consumer portfolio for UAE is to individual borrowers and not having any specific affinity to any industry.

 All restructured exposures are considered impaired.
-As of 31-Dec-22, Citibank has AED 38.934 MM worth of exposures in Consumer book (Cards and Loans) which are restructured.
+As of 31 December 2023, Citibank NA UAE has AED 24.198 MM worth of exposures in Consumer book (Cards and Loans) which are restructured.